vivekghi/customer-purchase-prediction-and-recommendation/README.md

 ## this is the solution for [kaggle problem](https://www.kaggle.com/competitions/h-and-m-personalized-fashion-recommendations).

-### Given the transaction, custoer and product data we need to recoomend products to customer who are likely to buy in next 7 days
+### Given the transaction, customers and products data we need to recoomend products to customer who are likely to buy in next 7 days
 ## Data
 - **transactions_train.csv - Data about purchases made by customers.
 Contains customer id, article id and transaction timestamp**
 - **customers.csv - Basic details about customer.
 Like Age, Club status, Fashion news subscription etc.**